 (Insert silent treatment here).

 Their behaviour is indeed disrespectful of your relationship and your integrity, however, we’re only human at the end of the day.
 Holding such high standards for others is unrealistic, and you’re only setting yourself up for disappointment by doing so.
 If you have total trust and faith in your partner, there really isn’t anything to worry about, is there?

 Such a scenario should be less about your feelings of inadequacy and more a reminder about other people’s insecurities and need for validation.
-Buddha teaches us to be free from excessive attachment and false hope, to be accepting, tolerant and forgiving.

 STEP 3 – INSPIRE

 It is possible to transfer your negative jealous energy into constructive positive energy.
 If you can achieve self-awareness as described in Step 1, you will be able to recognise what it is that you truly desire – and go after it.
 For example, if you experience destructive feelings of resentment or inadequacy when looking at photos of friends on Facebook, ask yourself why.